Kiah Childress (Nevada)

 My name is Erica Lewis and I moved from snowy New York to sunny Arizona almost two years ago.
 I am a highly qualified and experienced educator with a bachelor's and master's in music education.
 My philosophy of teaching is that music should be fun, everyone is a musician, and everyone can succeed.

-Brianna Franske (Colorado)
+Brianna Franske (Alabama)

 Patricia Becker (Oklahoma)